zbr-sol/solana-decentralized-twitter/README.md

 ### **What else could I add?**
 This is absolutely an MVP, and I know there's a few things I could add to improve the experience.
 I plan to continue working on this project.
 Some improvements that immediately come to mind:
 1. Improve the UX
-2. Add a "delete tweet" functionality
-3. Add "likes" or "retweet" functionality
+2. Add "likes" or "retweet" functionality